Particular/docs.particular.net/nservicebus/handlers/index.md

 title: Handlers
 summary: Write a class to handle messages in NServiceBus.
 component: Core
-reviewed: 2019-05-06
+reviewed: 2021-04-29
 redirects:
 - nservicebus/how-do-i-handle-a-message
 ---

-To handle a message, write a class that implements `IHandleMessages<T>` where `T` is the message type:
+NServiceBus will take a message from the queue and hand it over to one or more message handlers.
+To create a message handler, write a class that implements `IHandleMessages<T>` where `T` is the message type:

 snippet: CreatingMessageHandler